Gaspode69/ioBroker.alpha-ess/README.md

 ### **WORK IN PROGRESS**

+-   (Gaspode) Closed API disabled (temporarily?) because API has been changed by Alpha-ESS
 -   (Gaspode) Read back changed settings values 2 seconds after they have been changed

 ### 1.0.2 (2023-10-05)